E‑mail (short for electronic mail) is a fast and convenient way to communicate with others. You can use e‑mail to:

 An Internet connection.
 To connect your computer to the Internet, you must first sign up with an Internet service provider (ISP).
 An ISP provides you with access to the Internet, usually for a monthly fee.
 You also need a modem.
 See What do I need to connect to the Internet?

-If you prefer, you can sign up instead with a free web-based e‑mail service, such as Gmail, MSN Hotmail, or Yahoo!
+If you don't want to download or purchase an e‑mail program, you can instead sign up with a free web-based e‑mail service, such as Gmail, Windows Live Hotmail, or Yahoo!
 Mail.
-These services allow you to check your e‑mail with a web browser from any computer connected to the Internet.
+These services allow you to check your e‑mail with a web browser from any computer connected to the Internet—even a computer that belongs to someone else or is in a public location such as a library.

 An e‑mail address.
 You get an e‑mail address from your ISP or web-based e‑mail service when you sign up.
 An e‑mail address consists of a user name (a nickname you choose, not necessarily your real name), the @ sign, and the name of your ISP or web-based e‑mail provider—for example, email@example.com.

-Here's how to fill out the message window in Windows Mail and most other e‑mail programs:
+Here's how to fill out the message window in most e‑mail programs.
+These steps may vary, depending on what e‑mail program or web-based service you are using:

 In the To box, type the e‑mail address of at least one recipient.
 If you're sending the message to multiple recipients, type a semicolon (;) between e‑mail addresses.